Agoric/documentation/main/ertp/guide/math-helpers.md

 # MathHelpers
-AmountMath uses MathHelpers to do extent arithmetic.
-The results are branded, making a new amount (which consists of an extent and a brand).
-MathHelper operations include addition, subtraction, equality checking, comparison of two extents, and working with empty extents.
+AmountMath uses MathHelpers to do value arithmetic.
+The results are branded, making a new amount (which consists of a value and a brand).
+MathHelper operations include addition, subtraction, equality checking, comparison of two values, and working with empty values.

 The MathHelper operations are polymorphic.
 You have your choice of three MathHelpers, each of which implements all of the same set of API methods: